Passkeys Explained: Killing the Password for Good

 How your phone became your strongest login

 The password has had a remarkable run for something nobody likes.
 It is the default way we prove who we are online, and it is also the single most reliable way attackers break in.
-Passkeys are the industry’s serious attempt to retire it, and unlike most “the password is dead” headlines of the past decade, this one is actually shipping.
-Here is what a passkey is, why it is so much harder to steal than a password, and where it still falls short.
+The numbers are grim in a boringly consistent way: year after year, stolen or reused credentials sit at the top of the breach-cause charts, and “the user was phished” remains the entry point behind a huge share of successful account takeovers.
+Passkeys are the industry’s serious attempt to retire the password, and unlike most “the password is dead” headlines of the past decade, this one is actually shipping — Apple, Google and Microsoft all support it, and thousands of sites now offer it.
+Here is what a passkey is, why it is so much harder to steal than a password, and, honestly, where it still falls short.

 Passwords fail for reasons that have nothing to do with how clever you are at choosing them.
 The first problem is phishing.
 A convincing fake login page asks for your password, you type it in, and the attacker now has it.
 No amount of length or special characters helps, because you handed it over willingly to the wrong door.